 Every year, by the end of October, the arrival of Fall is celebrated by the chestnut festival, which attracts visitors from different corners of the island.

-If you stop in the village of Elos, I strongly recommend you to taste the homemade dishes of Philoxenia Taverna, you will never forget a meal there.
+If you stop in the village of Elos, I strongly recommend you taste the homemade dishes of Philoxenia Taverna, you will never forget a meal there.
+You can read the reviews here.

 The name of the beach means cedar forest, but the tree that populates the area is the juniper, a delicate and protected species.